 After You Register

-BDA is committed to making learning process as enjoyable as possible and making sure that you can focus on your learning.
-After you register you will be contacted by our staff who answer questions you might have and assist you with any logistical and travel concerns.
+BDA is committed to making this process as smooth and enjoyable as possible so that you can focus on your learning.
+After you register you will be contacted by our staff who can answer questions and assist you with any logistical and travel concerns you might have.

 12pm - 1pm: Lunch Break